Paouky/paouky-docs/docs/about-grin/transactions.md

 1. A slatepack address is provided by the sender (optional).
 1. Receiver creates an invoice, requesting to be paid the specified amount.
 In practice he starts building the transaction slate and writes a pre-determined amount into it.
-1. Sender decrypts the slate to confirm the amount he is about to pay, and adds his own data and siganture.
+1. Sender decrypts the slate to confirm the amount he is about to pay, and adds his own data and signature.
 1. Receiver finalizes the transaction building process and posts it to the chain.